Our Story

 Current Challenge & Opportunity

-- Removing Land from the Speculative Market: We ensure land remains a community asset, fulfilling the 1995 goal of maintaining “local control”.
+• Removing Land from the Speculative Market: We ensure that land remains a permanent community asset, protected from market volatility.

-- Ecological Stewardship: We remain committed to ensuring land is “maintained in ecologically sustainable production,” whether as a managed woodlot or a vibrant farm.
+• Ecological Stewardship: We are committed to ensuring land is maintained in sustainable production, whether as a managed woodlot or a vibrant farm.

 Learn about the Community Land Trust Movement: A Legacy of Land Justice and Stewardship